krayin/krayin-docs/docs/1.x/packages/localization.md

 ### Writing a Translation in `app.php`

-To add translations for your package, you can edit the `app.php` file located in the language folder (`en` in this case).
+To add translations for your package, you can edit the `app.php` file located in the language directory (`en` in this case).
 Below is an example of how you can define translations:

 #### Open the `app.php` File